 Numerous studies have been completed that all conclude that the regional approach is both cheaper and more sustainable than connecting into the IRIS network.

 Processing sewage can lead to the production of odour, and so we are taking steps with the provision of odour control equipment to minimise this risk.
-The preferred system sucks air from within the covered works, passing it through specifically selected odour control media to absorb the chemicals that smell, releasing it back to the atmosphere via a chimney.

 Some earlier sites did not include odour control facilities and these are now being introduced as a retrofit following public feedback.
 The IRBC system provides a covered plant which lends itself well to the provision of odour control.